Exclusions from university or TAFE

 - unsatisfactory academic progress

 If you are an international student, the university or TAFE institute must notify the Australian Government of your exclusion.
-If one of the student visa requirements is to be enrolled in an approved course, this can mean your visa is cancelled.
+If one of the student visa requirements is to be enrolled in an approved course, this can mean that the Department of Immigration and Border Protection may consider cancelling your visa.

 Appealing an exclusion decision